Implement emulation of ndn-cxx `ndn::Face`

 Let me know your feedback.

-#3 Updated by Anil Jangam almost 4 years ago
+#3 Updated by Anil Jangam about 4 years ago

 Did some further fact finding..
 Here are my observations.